Hire the Right South Florida Business Broker

 • For example, businesses in the healthcare field (such as home health agencies) must be priced differently than restaurants or beauty salons.

-• Particularly in South Florida, healthcare businesses sell at a premium due to the favorable demographics of seniors, recession-resistant nature of the industry, and the typically high value assigned to the license owned by the healthcare provider (such as a Medicare certified agency license).
+• Particularly in South Florida, healthcare businesses sell at a premium due to the favorable demographics of seniors, recession-resistant nature of the industry, and the typically high value assigned to the license owned by the healthcare provider.

 • Conversely, buyers of pool routes often conduct their due diligence by riding along with the seller for a period of time (after a deposit is given).